-[Dank/188uci name, address and telephone number
+L Dank/Issue or name, address and tereph one number j

 [Date] Letter of Credit Number

 Amount: \$U.S.

-То: The County of Florence, South Carolina
+To: The County of Florence, So uth Carolina

 Re: Irrevocable Letter of Credit issued on behalf of [Name of developer]

 Dear Sirs:

-The Issuer opens its Irrevocable Letter of Credit in your favor available in the following manner and on the following terms:
+The Issuer opens its Irrevocable Letter of Credit in your favor available in the

+following

 1. Issuer: [name of bank/issuer] 2.
 Beneficiary: The County of Florence, South Carolina, a political subdivision of the State of South Carolina 3.
 Customer: [name of developer] 4.
 Project: [name of project, site, subdivision] 5.
 Obligation of Issuer: The Credit is irrevocable.
 6. Transferability: The Credit is to be non-transferable.
-7. Total: The sum total of the Credit is \$U. S. site, subdivision] to include in To provide surety for a developer's bond required by County construction of required public improvements at [name of project, stallation of [list of public facilities to be constructed/installed] in ons of the County of Florence, South Carolina.
-9. Default: In the event that any or all of the above-stated public improvements are not constructed and/or installed in accordance with the specifications of the County of Florence within twelve (12) months from this date, the Beneficiary may upon written notice to Issuer and Customer at the addresses noted herein demand and receive payment from the Issuer in cash in the entire amount of \$\ 10.
-Addresses: Issuer: name of Issuer: street addres city.state.zip \mathbf{s} Customer: [nameofCustomer] er]
+7. Total: The sum total of the Credit is \$U. S. Code Se site, sub accordar division] to include ins nce with the specificatio To provide surety for a developer's bond required by County construction of required public improvements at [name of project, stallation of [list of public facilities to be constructed/installed] in one of the County of Florence, South Carolina. are not within to Custome entire an and/or installat and/or installat and/or installat complet this Let County. complet necessar welve (12) months from the addresses note mount of \$ In the event that any or all of the above-stated public improvements alled in accordance with the specifications of the County of Florence in this date, the Beneficiary may upon written notice to Issuer and and herein demand and receive payment from the Issuer in cash in the lift one of the required public improvements have been constructed esser amount as may be required to complete construction and/or improvements if said improvements have been partially constructed with under this Letter of Credit shall contain the clause "Drawn under [It Number 10.
+Addresses: Issuer: Customer [nameofIssue [streetaddress [citv.state,zip [nameofCustome [streetaddress]